-S. 1197 would also require that the administrator of the tribal division support enforcement of tribal protection orders and implementation of full faith and credit educational projects and comity agreements between Indian tribes and states.
-Both bills would require that VAWO ensure that portions of tribal set-asides in VAWA programs are used to enhance a tribe's capacity to address the safety of their members and to hold offenders accountable by enhancing the tribal response to domestic and dating violence, sexual assault, and stalking, including through victims' legal services, Indian-specific offender programs, tribally-based domestic violence shelters and programs, tribal educational awareness programs, customary tribal activities that strengthen the tribe's intolerance of violence against members and a tribal electronic database of tribal protection order registries.
-S. 1197 would assign these responsibilities to the new VAWO deputy director, while H.R.
-3402 assigns them to the VAWO director.
-Formula Block Grant.
-Both H.R.
-3402 and S. 1197 would establish a Safety for Indian Women Formula Grants Program, under which the Attorney General would be required to combine various Indian set-asides authorized in VAWA and related laws into a single formula grant program for tribes, tribal organizations, and tribal consortia, to be administered by the new VAWO tribal division or deputy director.
+S. 1197 also requires that the administrator of the tribal division support enforcement of tribal protection orders and implementation of full faith and credit educational projects and comity agreements between Indian tribes and states.
 H.R.
+3402 requires the VAWO director to ensure that portions of tribal set-asides in VAWA programs are used to enhance a tribes' capacity to address the safety of their members and to hold offenders accountable by enhancing the tribal response to domestic and dating violence, sexual assault, and stalking, including through victims' legal services, Indian-specific offender programs, tribally-based domestic violence shelters and programs, tribal educational awareness programs, customary tribal activities that strengthen the tribe's intolerance of violence against embers and a tribal electronic database of tribal protection order registries.
+S. 1197 would assign these responsibilities to the VAWO deputy director of the tribal division.

-3402 would combine nine programs (five existing and four created by the bill), while S. 1197 would combine seven programs (all of them included in H.R.
+Under the Safety for Indian Women Formula Grants Program section, both H.R.
+3402 and S. 1197 would require the Attorney General to combine certain Indian setasides authorized in VAWA and related laws into a single formula grant program for tribes, tribal organizations, and tribal consortia, to be administered by the new VAWO tribal division or deputy director.
+H.R.
+3402 combines nine programs (five existing and four created by the bill), while S. 1197 combines seven programs (all of them included in H.R.
 3402's list).
-The purposes of the formula grant program would be to increase tribal capacity to respond to domestic and dating violence, sexual assault, and stalking crimes, strengthen tribal interventions, enhance tribal services to Indian tribal members (in H.R.
-3402, Indian women in particular), but in ways determined by participating tribes' allocation and use of funds to best protect tribal members from domestic and dating violence, sexual assault, in H.R.
+The purposes of the formula grant program are to increase tribal capacity to respond to domestic and dating violence, sexual assault, and stalking crimes, strengthen tribal interventions, enhance tribal services to Indian victims (in H.R.
+3402, Indian women), but in ways determined by participating tribes' allocation and use of funds to best protect tribal members from domestic and dating violence, sexual assault, and stalking (and, in H.R.
 3402, kidnapping and murder).
 H.R.
-3402, but not S. 1197, provides for a distribution formula, which would allocate 60% of funds to participating tribes equally and 40% to participating tribes on a per-capita basis.
+3402, but not S. 1197, provides for a distribution formula, which allocates 60% of funds to participating tribes equally and 40% to participating tribes on a per-capita basis.
 H.R.
-3402 would also set aside 5-7% of total formula grant funds for training and technical assistance contracts through expert tribal organizations, which S. 1197 does not do.
+3402 also sets aside 5-7% of total funds for training and technical assistance contracts through expert tribal organizations, which S. 1197 does not do.
 H.R.
-3402, but not S. 1197, would require participating tribes to set aside at least 50% of their allocations under the program for victim services and advocacy related to domestic and dating violence, sexual assault, and stalking, and to give preference to tribal organizations providing advocacy services such as shelters or safety centers.
+3402, but not S. 1197, requires participating tribes to set aside at least 50% of their allocations under the program for victim services and advocacy related to domestic and dating violence, sexual assault, and stalking, and to give preference to tribal organizations providing advocacy services such as shelters or safety centers.
 H.R.
-3402, but not S. 1197, would set deadlines for notices to applicants and disbursement of funds, require an expedited application process and reduced reporting burdens, require a contract to evaluate tribal programs, and prohibit VAWO from requiring matching funds from tribes (although VAWO may waive the prohibition if it determines that a tribe has adequate resources to pay matching funds), and require evaluations.
+3402, but not S. 1197, sets deadlines for notices to applicants and disbursement of funds, requires an expedited application process and reduced reporting burdens, requires a contract to evaluate tribal programs, and prohibits VAWO from requiring matching funds from tribes (although VAWO may waive the prohibition if it determines that a tribe has adequate resources to pay matching funds).
 Both bills would require the new VAWO deputy director (or tribal division) to ensure that some portion of any tribal set-asides from grants awarded under VAWA, VAWA 2000, or (in S. 1197) this act, is used to enhance the capacity of Indian tribes to address the safety of Indian women.